Find out more about our approach to public health

 - Remove all hydrogenated fats as ingredients from our food in 2006 and all artificial colours and flavourings from our entire food and soft drinks range in 2008

-- Work with the Rowett Institute of Nutrition and Health to launch a high protein range designed to keep you fuller for longer (now called Balanced for You) in January 2010
+- Worked with the Rowett Institute of Nutrition and Health to launch a high protein range previously called 'Simply fuller for longer', (now called Balanced for You) in January 2010

 - Sell Better For You Milk in 2011 which has 6% less saturated fat than conventional milk as a result of adapting the way that our farmers feed their cows